ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 ### Topic management

-Topics are append log, producer applications publish records to, and consumer applications subscribe too.
+Topics are append log, producer applications publish records to topics, and consumer applications subscribe to topics.
 Kafka messages themselves are immutable.
 Deletion and compaction of data are administrative operations.

-1. Navigate to the topic main page: if some topics are present, explain the replicas and partitions concepts.
+1. Navigate to the topic main page by using the Event Streams left side menu and select Topics.

     ![](./images/topic-main-page.png)

-    * **replicas** is to support record replication and ensure high availability.
+    * **replicas** are to support record replication and to ensure high availability.
 Producer can wait to get acknowledgement of replication.
 Replicas needs to be set to 3 to supports 2 broker failures at the same time.
     * **partition** defines the number of append logs managed by the broker.
 Each partition has a leader, and then follower brokers that replicate records from the leader.
 Partitions are really done to do parallel processing at the consumer level.
     * The following diagram can be used to explain those concepts.